-Basic Engineering Mathematics by John BirdNow in its seventh edition, Basic Engineering Mathematics is an established textbook that has helped thousands of students to succeed in their exams.
-Mathematical theories are explained in a straightforward manner, being supported by practical engineering examples and applications in order to ensure that readers can relate theory to practice.
-The extensive and thorough topic coverage makes this an ideal text for introductory level engineering courses.
+Bird's Basic Engineering Mathematics by John BirdNow in its eighth edition, Bird's Basic Engineering Mathematics has helped thousands of students to succeed in their exams.
+Mathematical theories are explained in a straightforward manner, supported by practical engineering examples and applications to ensure that readers can relate theory to practice.
+Some 1,000 engineering situations/problems have been 'flagged-up' to help demonstrate that engineering cannot be fully understood without a good knowledge of mathematics.
+The extensive and thorough coverage makes this a great text for introductory level engineering courses - such as for aeronautical, construction, electrical, electronic, mechanical, manufacturing engineering and vehicle technology - including for BTEC First, National and Diploma syllabuses, City & Guilds Technician Certificate and Diploma syllabuses, and even for GCSE revision.
+Its companion website provides extra materials for students and lecturers, including full solutions for all 1,700 further questions, lists of essential formulae, multiple choice tests, and illustrations, as well as full solutions to revision tests for course instructors.

 Eshbach's Handbook of Engineering Fundamentals by Myer KutzWith specialization now the norm in engineering, students preparing for the FE and PE exams and practitioners going outside their specialty need a general reference with material across a number of disciplines.